 Pasta Fazool

-pasta fazool in a bowl with bread on the side
+pasta fazool (pasta fagioli) in bowl with text

 Is It Pasta Fazool or Pasta Fagioli?